YH-Chen1225/PowerBI_Project/README.md

 This report is made for a different audience, from managers to colleagues.
 There are very general KPIs but also detailed customer or product information.

 ## Note
-The project is learned from Maven Analytics.
-The content would not be used for any business reason.
+The project is my personal learning result from Maven Analytics Courses.
+The content would/should not be used for any business reason.
 It is only for a showcase for personal power BI skills.